-In fact the resemblance is much greater.
-One way in which the family of stages which constitute some natural individual might be thought to differ from a paradigm natural kind lies in the way the commonality in properties between the various stages of the individual contributes to accommodation.
-In the case of paradigm natural kinds, the fact that its instances (tend to) share lots of explanatorily relevant properties in common is central to the contribution which reference to the kind makes to accommodation.
+In fact, the resemblance is much greater.
+One way in which the family of stages that constitute some natural individual might be thought to differ from a paradigm natural kind lies in the way the commonality in properties between the various stages of the individual contributes to accommodation.
+In the case of paradigm natural kinds, the fact that its instances (tend to) share many explanatorily relevant properties in common is central to the contribution that reference to the kind makes to accommodation.

-In the case of some natural individuals this sort of commonality of properties is much less important to accommodation; instead it is the nature and dynamics of the continuity between their temporal stages which is overwhelmingly important.
-This is, perhaps, true, for example, of (individual) tropical storms and of individual forests, considered as objects of study in historical ecology.
-The explanatorily relevant respects of continuity between stages of such individuals enforce some similarities between nearby stages, but it is probably the continuity of historical development rather than these similarities which is explanatorily central.
+In the case of some natural individuals, this sort of commonality of properties is much less important to accommodation; instead, the nature and dynamics of the continuity between their temporal stages are overwhelmingly important.
+This is perhaps true, for example, of (individual) tropical storms and of individual forests, considered as objects of study in historical ecology.
+The explanatorily relevant respects of continuity between stages of such individuals enforce some similarities between nearby stages, but the continuity of historical development is probably more explanatorily central than these similarities.

-Since biological species are historical entities, one might conjecture that the same sort of thing happens with them.
+Because biological species are historical entities, one might conjecture that the same sort of thing happens with them.
 They exhibit homeostatic unity of phenotypic properties over time, but the properties shared by individuals (better yet, populations, on the more sophisticated formulations just discussed) within a species might not be especially explanatorily significant.
-If this were so, then biological species would be like tropical storms rather than like paradigm natural kinds in that the historical continuities between their temporal realizations, rather than their shared properties would be centrally important in their contributions to accommodation.
-The plausibility of this conjecture being discussed as relevant to the evolutionary (and thus historical) notion of species (I do not mean to imply that Mayr would approve of this application of his distinction).
+If this were so, then biological species would be like tropical storms rather than like paradigm natural kinds in that the historical continuities between their temporal realizations, rather than their shared properties, would be centrally important in their contributions to accommodation.
+The plausibility of this conjecture might be enhanced if one followed Mayr (1961) in distinguishing "functional biology" from "evolutionary biology" and offered the conjecture as relevant to the evolutionary (and thus historical) notion of species (I do not mean to imply that Mayr would approve of this application of his distinction).

-If this could be maintained then the objection discussed in section 0.3. that biological species differ from natural kinds in that what unites their members is their historical relationships to one another rather than their shared properties would be sustained for the case of species as objects of evolutionary theorizing.
+If this conjecture could be maintained, then the objection that biological species differ from natural kinds in that what unites their members is their historical relationships to one another rather than their shared properties would be sustained for the case of species as objects of evolutionary theorizing.
+Of course, this objection cannot be sustained.
+All of the standard sorts of evolutionary explanations, either for speciation or for the phenotypic properties species exhibit, tacitly (if not explicitly) presuppose that members of each of the various species in question exhibit a very wide range of shared phenotypic characters of the sort sustained by mechanisms of property homeostasis, and they ordinarily presuppose the action of many of these homeostatic mechanisms.
+Readers are invited to examine evolutionary explanations in terms of individual selection, kin selection, genetic drift, or founder effects, for example, to determine whether or not they fundamentally presuppose approximately static background property commonalities among the members of the relevant species, even while explaining changes in other particular properties.

-Of course, this conception cannot be sustained.
-All of the standard sorts of evolutionary explanations, either for speciation, or for the phenotypic properties species exhibit, tacitly (if not explicitly) presuppose that members of each of the various species in question exhibit a very wide range of shared phenotypic characters of the sort sustained by mechanisms of property homeostasis, and they ordinarily presuppose the action of many of these homeostatic mechanisms.
-The reader is invited to examine for herself evolutionary explanations in terms of, e.g., individual selection, kin selection, genetic drift, founder effects, etc. to determine whether or not they fundamentally presuppose approximately static background property commonalities among the members of the relevant species even while explaining changes in other particular properties.
+Species as Homeostatic Property Cluster Natural Kinds

-2.2.
-Species as Homeostatic Property Cluster Natural Kinds.
 Species are at least very much like natural kinds: they reflect solutions to the accommodation demands of biology.
-Moreover, the ways in which reference to them contributes to satisfying these demands makes them resemble paradigmatic natural kinds as opposed to the least kind-like natural individuals (which are themselves very much like natural kinds).
+Moreover, the ways in which reference to them contributes to satisfying these demands makes them resemble paradigmatic natural kinds as opposed to the least kindlike natural individuals (which are themselves very much like natural kinds).